 It seems like I’ve tried everything to stay sober and nothing helps.

 One of the best things you can do is to find the right therapist – one who is highly qualified and experienced in working with people struggling with drug or alcohol addiction.

 Many people come to BPS having worked with other therapists who were not trained to handle substance abuse issues or who they couldn’t relate with – which is a waste of time and money and likely will not help.
-At BPS, we’ll conduct an initial assessment and match you with a therapist who is trained and experienced in treating addictions and whose personality is a good match with yours.
+At BPS, we’ll conduct a increase the likelihood of a good fit, BPS offers an online therapist directory and match you with a therapist who is trained and experienced in treating addictions and whose personality is a good match with yours.
 Once you find a good match, making that commitment is up to you.
 It may prove to be the investment of your lifetime.
 Imagine being much happier and healthier on a regular basis and ask yourself what that is worth.

 There have also been significant advances in neuroscience and our understanding of the brain, which helps us treat addiction.
 And, you are different now.
 You are different everyday.
 Reaching out for help today might make all the difference.
 Today could be the day that you start to get a handle on your substance abuse problem and something life-changing clicks.

 I think I might have a problem, but it’s really not that bad.
 I can handle this on my own.